Ramp Up Your Exercise Performance

 The key?
 Little things can make a big difference.

 Blood Sugar Levels

-Glucose control in particular can have major effects on peak strength, stamina, speed, and agility.
-It’s best to aim for a pre-activity glucose in the range of 5.6-10 mmol/L100-180 mg/dL.
+Glucose control in particular can have major effects on peak strength, stamina, speed and agility.
+It’s best to aim for a pre-activity blood glucose in the range of 5.6-10 mmol/L100-180 mg/dL.

-Keeping glucose levels below 10.0 mmol/L180 mg/dL throughout the day is helpful for maintaining good hydration and energy levels.
-A continuous glucose monitor (CGM) can be helpful for athletes because it allows users to see not only current glucose levels but also the direction levels are heading.
+Keeping blood glucose levels below 10.0 mmol/L180 mg/dL throughout the day is helpful for maintaining good hydration and energy levels.
+A continuous glucose monitor (CGM) can be helpful for athletes because it allows users to see not only current blood glucose levels but also the direction blood glucose levels are heading.

 When it comes to the day of a race or competition, things can sometimes be a bit unpredictable.
-Glucose levels that normally fall may rise, and vice versa.
-As a result, it’s important to remain flexible with your strategies, to monitor glucose levels more frequently, and to be prepared to handle any situation with time to spare.
+Blood glucose levels that normally fall may rise, and vice versa.
+As a result, it’s important to remain flexible with your strategies, to monitor blood glucose levels more frequently, and to be prepared to handle any situation with time to spare.

 Nutrition planning is important for everyone, but especially for athletes with diabetes.

 Drink plenty of fluids throughout the day (more if you’re in hot or humid weather).
 The fluid can either contain carbohydrates or be carbohydrate-free, depending on your blood glucose levels and energy needs.